-Where ethics is required, it is incumbent on the student and supervisors or paper leader to ensure that any requirements for ethical approval have been met prior to commencement of the data gathering.
+Where ethics is required, it is incumbent on the student and supervisors or paper leader to ensure that any requirements for ethical approval have been met prior to commencement of recruitment and data collection.

 For research proposals where the research component is less than 90 points your Faculty will determine which of the three options listed below is to be followed.